rbalbix/fortflix/README.md

 ## Project

-AluraFlix is a video / movie / series hub that helps people to find their favorites.
+BalbiFlix is a video / movie / series hub that helps people to find their favorites.

 ## License